Enalean/tuleap-documentation-en/languages/en/user-guide/code-versioning/gitlab.rst

 then the artifact will be closed :

 * If the artifact is in the same project of the integration
-* If a :ref:`done semantic <done-semantic>` or a :ref:`status semantic <status-semantic>` is defined for this artfact
+* If a :ref:`done semantic <done-semantic>` or a :ref:`status semantic <status-semantic>` is defined for this artifact
 * If the artifact is not yet closed
 * If the push occurs in the GitLab repository's default branch

-The handled closure keywords (case insensitive) in closing patterns are:
+The following keywords (case insensitive) can be used to close an artifact:

 * ``Closes`` TULEAP-1234
 * ``Resolves`` TULEAP-1234